JamesMcCullochDickens/SurrealExps/README.md

 # Installation
 Run install.sh, tested on PyTorch version 2.2.2, torchvision version 0.17.2, Cuda 12.1, and python 3.10.
-The ultralytics package package is only necessary for in the wild inference.
+The ultralytics package is only necessary for in the wild inference.

 # Data Pre-Processing
 The data can be downloaded here: https://www.di.ens.fr/willow/research/surreal/